btlin1213/Shadow-Defend-Game/README.md

 # Overview
-Across Project 1 and 2, you will design and create a tower defense (TD) video game.
-Tower defense is type of strategy game where your goal as the player is (typically) to defend your territory from attackers.
+"Across Project 1 and 2, you will design and create a tower defense (TD) video game.
+Tower defense is type of strategy game where your goal as the player is (typically) to defend your territory from attackers."

 # Purpose
 - Gain experience working with an object-oriented programming language (Java)